helm/charts/stable/jenkins/README.md

 ## Chart Details
 This chart will do the following:

-* 1 x Jenkins Master with port 8080 exposed on an external LoadBalancer
+* 1 x Jenkins Master with port 8080
 * All using Kubernetes Deployments

 ## Installing the Chart